GwynHN/BIO373_2020/CommandLineBootCamp.md

 1. How many lines are in Ahal.gff?
 Characters?
 2. How many of each type of feature (column 3) are there?
-3. How many CDS’s are there within scaffold1?
+3. How many CDS’s are there within scaffold_1?
+Beware!
+There’s also scaffold_10, scaffold_11, etc

 Extra practice: